Teacher video: Food choices and the environment

 CPD badge

-This Geography scheme of work video helps teachers explain the environmental impact of food production and introduces pupils to the wider consequences of everyday choices.
-It supports learning around climate change, global food systems, and sustainability in a way that is age-appropriate and thought-provoking.
+In this Geography video, teachers are guided on explaining the environmental impact of food production and helping the children understand the wider consequences of everyday choices.
+The lesson supports learning about climate change, global food systems and sustainability in an age-appropriate and thought-provoking way.

-This video is part of Kapow Primary’s Geography – Environmental impact and sustainability teacher videos.
+This video is part of Kapow Primary’s Geography sustainability teacher videos.
 It enables teachers to explore important climate-related topics in a balanced and practical way.

 See more of our Year 3 and Year 4 Geography scheme of work.